wiredtiger/wiredtiger/src/docs/rts-new.md

 quiescent state before running RTS, but it's also enforced by taking the session's checkpoint lock.

-Upon completion of RTS, a checkpoint is performed to that both in-memory and on-disk versions of data are the same.
+Upon completion of RTS, a checkpoint is performed so that both in-memory and on-disk versions of data are the same.
 It's possible for users to opt out of this, for example if they intended to do a checkpoint shortly after RTS anyway.